Marvin-Deng/StudyBuddy/README.md

 npm install
 ```

 Add a .env in the root of the client directory.
-For development, set the VITE_API_BASE_URL to http://localhost:3001
+For development, set the VITE_API_BASE_URL to http://localhost:3001.
+For deployment, change it to the deployed URL of the backend.

 ```
-// /client/.env
+# /client/.env
 VITE_API_BASE_URL = http://localhost:3001
 ```